-Giovanni de 'Medici (1475-1521) was Leo X., the first pope of the family, followed by his cousin Giulio as Clement VII (1523–1534).
+Giovanni de 'Medici (1475-1521), as Leo X, became the first pope in the family to be succeeded by his cousin Giulio as Clement VII (1523–1534).
 His nephew Alessandro Ottaviano de´ Medici (1535-1605) ruled as Pope Leo XI. only for a few weeks; with him the "older line" died out.
 The "younger line" was founded by Duke Cosimo I (1519-1574).
 The already mentioned grandson Grand Duke Cosimo III. introduced 150 grape varieties in Tuscany, including Uva Francesca ( Cabernet Sauvignon ).
-According to another version, however, the variety is said to have been imported much earlier by Caterina de 'Medici (1519-1589), known above all for the notorious “Bartholomew's Night”.
-That was the year in which, at the age of 14, she married the future King Henry II and became Queen of France.
+According to another version, the variety is said to have been imported much earlier by Caterina de 'Medici (1519-1589), who is best known for the notorious “Bartholomew Night”.
+That was the year in which, when she was 14, she later married Queen Henry II and became Queen of France.
 Under Cosimo III.
-In 1716, the boundaries were set for the wine-growing areas Carmignano.
-Chianti (then the part Chianti Classico ) Pomino and Val d'Arno di Sopra, these are therefore among the oldest official Origin designations Europe.
+In 1716, the boundaries for the viticultural areas Carmignano.
+Chianti (then the part Chianti Classico ) Pomino and Val d'Arno di Sopra, which make them one of the oldest official Origin designations Europe.